zalando-stups/skrop/sandbox/README.md

 ./scripts/docker-run.sh
 ```

+Now you should see application running at `http://localhost:3000`.

+## Deploy website

-4. Deploy to heroku
+Deploy to heroku

 ```bash
 git subtree push --prefix sandbox heroku master
 ```

-Now you should see application running at `http://localhost:3000`.